jmoreira01/cybersecurity-portfolio/network_attack_scenario.md

 ### 1. Identify the type of attack causing this network interruption

-Reflect on the types of network intrusion attacks that you have learned about in this course so far.
-As a security analyst, identifying the type of network attack based on the incident is the first step to managing the attack and preventing similar attacks in the future.

 Here are some questions to consider when determining what type of attack occurred: